-Being a legal term, it best to understand the word malpractice and what it actually means in the eyes of the law.
-This dentist’s guide to dental malpractice will also talk about a few more details to shed some light on what dental malpractice encompasses, what can be expected from a malpractice claim, and what you can do to prevent being sued for malpractice or protect yourself from the potential financial losses arising from a dental malpractice lawsuit.
+Being a legal term, it best to understand the word malpractice and what it means in the eyes of the law.
+This dentist’s guide to dental malpractice will also talk about a few more details.
+This is to shed some light on what dental malpractice encompasses; what can be expected from a malpractice claim; and what you can do to prevent being sued for malpractice, or protect yourself from the potential financial losses arising from a dental malpractice lawsuit.

 What is Dental Malpractice?